demisto/demisto-sdk/README.md

 ### Run-playbook

-Run a playbook in Demisto.
+Run a playbook in a given Demisto instance.
+DEMISTO_API_KEY environment variable should contain a valid Demisto API Key.
+You can either specify a URL as an environment variable named: DEMISTO_BASE_URL, or enter it as an argument.

 **Arguments**:
 * **-u, --url**
                         URL to a Demisto instance.